What is a Recurring Revenue Model?

 Appeals to Customers

-Recurring payments are typically smaller, making it easier for customers to commit to them than large lump sum payments.
+Recurring payments are typically smaller, making it easier for customers to commit to them than to large lump-sum payments.
 Thus, recurring revenue streams are more sustainable than other types of payment models.
-Recurring revenue models also provide customers convenience since subscription payments are often automated.
+Recurring revenue models also provide customers with convenience since subscription payments are often automated.

 Types of Recurring Revenue Models